SUSTAINABLE LIVING CENTER

 Do two house grocery shopping trips to the Hanover Co-op per term

 Sign up for a house "chore" each term.
-House chores include planting and managing the SLC garden, organizing social and community building events for residents, connecting with faculty and driving academic enrichment of the program, cleaning the kitchen, organizing the living room, overseeing the house’s compost, creating art, and more!
+House chores include organizing social and community building events for residents, connecting with faculty and driving academic enrichment of the program, cleaning the kitchen, organizing the living room, overseeing the house’s compost, creating art, and more!

 To apply, visit the Living Learning Communities page.